andrewbriceno/bizbuzz/README.md

 Link to project GitHub: https://github.com/andrewbriceno/bizbuzz

-Package name on PyPI: pip install bizzbuzz==0.0.2
+Package name on PyPI: pip install bizzbuzz==0.0.5

 ****Before running executable line, please cd into the directory that holds manage.py****

-Executable line: python3 manage.py migrate && python3 manage.py populate_db && python3 manage.py runserver
+Executable line: bizzbuzz

-Navigate to 127.0.0.1 in your browser and our project should be running!
+Navigate to 127.0.0.1:8000/bizzbuzz in your browser and our project should be running!